 Four Smith School undergraduates took part in the University of Connecticut CIBER Case Challenge in October to compete with students from around the world on analyzing and presenting an international business case to judges.
 Zeinab Karake prepared the students for the competition and advised a student team onsite in Storrs, Connecticut.
-A Smith School student won overall second team prize, and another student won best presenter."
+A Smith School student won the overall second team prize, and another student won best presenter.

-Zeinab Karake was the Faculty Advisor for the team of four students who won the PwC Case Challenge Competition on November 2nd.
+Zeinab Karake was the Faculty Advisor for the team of four students who won the PwC Case Challenge Competition on November 2.

-A team from CHIDS (Ritu Agarwal, Margret Bjarnadottir, Kenyon Crowley, and Kislaya Prasad) won a $50,000 grant to study "Personalized decision support for opioid prescribing”
+A team from CHIDS (Ritu Agarwal, Margret Bjarnadottir, Kenyon Crowley, and Kislaya Prasad) won a $50,000 grant to study "Personalized decision support for opioid prescribing.”

 Tunay Tunca chaired the M&SOM iFORM SIG Conference in June 2016.